Michigan National Guard expands COVID-19 efforts statewide, vaccination teams deploy immediately

 |0

-This work, Michigan National Guard expands COVID-19 efforts statewide, vaccination teams deploy immediately [Image 2 of 2], by Bruce Huffman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Michigan National Guard expands COVID-19 efforts statewide, vaccination teams deploy immediately, by Bruce Huffman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT